 Some non-bureaucratic institutions will have to pretend they are bureaucracies on paper for legal compliance.
 This is an example of a more general principle: independent organizations interpret externally imposed regulation as damage, and route around it.

-Organizations can be tightly coordinated groups the feature a lot of delegation and deference.
+Organizations can be tightly coordinated groups that feature a lot of delegation and deference.
 In these, expect adaptive behavior; the ontology they are working in might rapidly change to respond to either your challenge or offer of cooperation.
-Most importantly there will be individuals beyond merely the leader who can exercise their own judgement.
+Most importantly there will be individuals beyond just the leader who can exercise their own judgement.

 Effectively Interacting with Existing Organizations

 If an organization is not a bureaucracy, but rather a tightly coordinated group, talk to the delegates if you want to get things done; they will have freedom to act competently within their own domain and will be easier to reach than leadership.